- I. Policy Statement and Reason for the Policy

 C. Integrity and Quality

-Personnel should recognize that the College has earned and must maintain a reputation for integrity and quality that goes beyond compliance with laws, regulations and contractual obligations.
 The College strives for excellence in administration as well as academics.
 Even the appearance of misconduct or impropriety can cause severe damage to the College's reputation.
-As such, Personnel must strive at all times to maintain the highest standards of quality and integrity.
+As such, Employees must strive at all times to maintain the highest standards of quality and integrity.

 D. Confidential Information